The average American worker has fifty interruptions a day, of which seventy percent have nothing to do with work." -W. Edwards Deming

 Without clarity, we also allow our subconscious fears to take the reign, which can cause us to lean into self-sabotaging and avoidance behaviors.

-Takeaway: Create space to get clarity and make time to plan every day.
+Takeaway: Your business success depends on your ability to plan and follow-through.
+Create space to get clarity and make time to plan every day.
 You can do this solo, with a group, or with a coach or mentor.
 However you do it, decide to commit to seek clarity, outline your action steps, and your intentions.

 2. I was wide open for interruptions.